 It's simple to execute.
 The conversation you have with the client in your chair is that you love them as a client and would like to also service their friends, coworkers and family.
-You hand them a client referral card with the complimentary service offer for new customers and ask them to share it with their friends and family.
+You hand them a client referral card with the complimentary service offer for new customers or offer a code for your salon management software and ask them to share it with their friends and family.
 If they get five of their friends and family to come in for the free service offer, they will also receive a complimentary service for the referrals.

 We review the numbers at our monthly team meetings and there's a direct correlation between the stylists doing comp services and the stylists earning the most for themselves and the salon.

 The return you'll get on a free service from a lifetime client is well worth the upfront investment.
 Check out our first MasterMind Webinar where we cover this topic in detail, or if you're a SalonProRx member you can learn more by viewing the "Recruit New Guests" module found in "Professional Business Strategies."

 Although this blog offers business advice, this content is for general informational purposes only—it is not intended to replace the guidance of a licensed legal or financial professional.
 Information created by third parties that we may link out to or feature on our site is not endorsed by us and remains the responsibility of such third parties.
 MINDBODY assumes no responsibility for errors or omissions in the content.